An unintended health issue is looming in Australia as an indirect result of COVID-19 – some people have stopped or delayed seeking health care.

-Social distancing has been key in preventing the spread of infection and we’ve adjusted our lifestyles to limit contact with others.
-But in one area, experts are encouraging us to let down our guard and keep up with the regular visits – with our GPs and other health professionals.
+As we know, social distancing has been key in preventing the spread of infection and we’ve all adjusted our lifestyles to limit contact with others.
+But experts are encouraging us to let down our guard and keep up regular visits with our GPs and other health professionals.

 Around the world health services have observed worryingly sharp reductions in cancer diagnosis, heart attacks, stroke and even appendicitis.